secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/PowerShell Scripting and Automation.md

 <SNIP>
 ```
 - By issuing the command above, we have provisioned a `new` manifest file populated with the default considerations.
-The `-PassThru` modifier lets us see what is being printed in the file and on the console.
-We can now go in and fill in the sections we want with the relevant info.
-Remember that all the lines in the manifest files are optional except for the `ModuleVersion` line.
-Editing the manifest will be easiest done from a GUI where you can utilize a text editor or IDE such as VSCode.
-If we were to complete our manifest file now for this module, it would appear something like this:
+- The `-PassThru` modifier lets us see what is being printed in the file and on the console.
+- We can now go in and fill in the sections we want with the relevant info.
+- Remember that all the lines in the manifest files are optional except for the `ModuleVersion` line.
+- Editing the manifest will be easiest done from a GUI where you can utilize a text editor or IDE such as VSCode.
+- If we were to complete our manifest file now for this module, it would appear something like this.
 - #### Sample Manifest
 ```powershell
 # Module manifest for module 'quick-recon'